Exo-TiC/ExoTiC-JEDI/notebooks/padawan/README.md

   6. Explore the 2D integrations, clean things up and generally Extract Diagnose and Investigate in **3_*.ipynb**

-*Light Curve Fitting and playing with Engineering Data are coming soon!*
+*Light Curve Fitting is coming soon!*